Dear Faculty and Staff:

-We will share all the details with you in the coming weeks so that you will know what to expect when you return to campus.
-I also wanted to make you aware of one important decision, an adjustment to the Instructional Calendar for the fall semester.
+I do want to announce now one important decision, an adjustment to the Academic Calendar for the fall semester.
 The term will be moved up one week, with classes starting on Tuesday, August 25 and ending on Monday, December 14, with no on-campus instruction after Thanksgiving.
 The period after Thanksgiving will be limited to remotely delivered instruction, projects, and final exams.
-This change will significantly decrease the population density on campus just about the time, at the end of November, when respiratory viruses, including the coronavirus, typically become more active.
+This change will significantly decrease the population density on campus just about the time when respiratory viruses, including the coronavirus, typically become more active.

 In the meantime, please continue to stay safe and well, and try to enjoy some of the wonderful summer weather.